SARDONYX-sard/awesome-stars/README.md

 ## Python

+- [Michael-F-Bryan/static-analyser-in-rust](https://github.com/Michael-F-Bryan/static-analyser-in-rust) - An experiment in using literate programming to write a static analysis tool in Rust
 - [microsoft/WSL](https://github.com/microsoft/WSL) - Issues found on WSL
 - [OpenResearchComputation/fable](https://github.com/OpenResearchComputation/fable) - Project for converting Fortran Code to C - accepted for publication in Open Research Computation
 - [arkane-systems/genie](https://github.com/arkane-systems/genie) - A quick way into a systemd "bottle" for WSL